lee-112/Calendar-Event-Manager/README.md

 # **Calendar Event Manager**
-The Calendar Event Manager is a program designed to help you manage all of your weekly scheduled appointments, activities, and events.
+The Calendar Event Manager is an efficient program to help you manage all of your weekly appointments, activities, and events.

 ## **Background**
-This project was developed for my Programming Systems course at Portland State University.
-The purpose of this assignment was to develop and build a program that focused on the concept of object-oriented programming, hierarchy classes, and dynamic binding.
+This project was designed to demonstrate the use of object-oriented programming, hierarchy classes, and dynamic binding concepts.

 ## **How does it work**
-The program works by using a menu interface which allows for the creation, removal, updating, finding, and display of any saved events.
+The program operates using a menu-based interface that enables the creation, removal, updating, finding, and display of all saved events.

 ## **How to run the program**
-First, ensure that you have GCC complier installed on your local system in order to compile and run the source code.
-Once GCC complier is installed, from your terminal simply compile the source code by running the g++ with the cpp files from the command line.
-Once complied run ./ from the command to execute the program.
+To use the Calendar Event Manager, ensure that you have GCC compiler installed on your system.
+Once installed, open your terminal and compile the source code by running the command "g++" followed by the cpp file names.
+Finally, execute the program by running "./" from the command line.